rear/rear-user-guide/docs/basics/introduction.md

 [Github project](http://github.com/rear/rear/)

-In case you have questions, ideas or feedback about this document, you can contact the development team on the Relax-and-Recover User Guide issues at: https://github.com/rear/rear-user-guide/issues
+In case you have questions, ideas or feedback about this document, you can contact the development team by creating  an item on the Relax-and-Recover User Guide issues pages at: https://github.com/rear/rear-user-guide/issues

 !!! note
-       You may always prepare of pull request with your updates, being a new chapter, typos and so on.
+       You may always prepare a pull request with your updates, being a new chapter, typos and so on.

 ## Design concepts